Cement shoes: Real-life incidents

 Despite being a theme in Hollywood movies like Lady in Cement and books like E. L. Doctorow's Billy Bathgate, whether such a cumbersome and time-consuming method of execution was practical remained in question.
 Cement takes many hours or even days to fully harden and, until 2016, there was never a documented case—although crime historian Thomas Reppetto said there have probably been real-life examples that have never been found.

 In May 2016, the first and only documented case of "cement shoes" was reported.
 The body of Brooklyn gang member Peter Martinez, aged 28, better known on the streets as Petey Crack, washed up near Manhattan Beach in Brooklyn.
 His head was wrapped in duct tape, the immediate cause of his death.
 His feet and shins were encased in concrete set inside a 5 USgal bucket.
 His body floated to the shore due to air in the concrete because it was not given enough time to dry before being thrown into the ocean.

+The French Army reportedly used cement shoes on Algerians on so-called "death flights" during the Algerian War.
+The victims were called "crevettes Bigeard" 'Bigeard shrimp' after General Marcel Bigeard, who ordered the procedure.
+Bigeard put his victims' feet in a basin, poured quick-setting cement in and threw the person into the sea from the top of a helicopter, said Paul Teitgen, secretary general of the French police in Algiers in 1957, and notable opponent of torture during the war.

+Concrete tied weights

-Concrete has been used as a weight to dispose of a body.
+In related incidents, concrete blocks tied to the victim have been used to expediently dispose of a body; this method has well documented cases.
 In 1941, the body of Philadelphia racketeer Johnnie Goodman was found by a crab fisherman in a New Jersey creek, weighed down with an 40 lb block of concrete.
 On August 24, 1964, the body of Ernest Rupolo, aged 52, a trigger man who informed on Vito Genovese in 1944, was found in Jamaica Bay, New York, with concrete blocks tied to his legs.
-It is also speculated that bootlegger Rocco Perri was murdered by being fitted with cement shoes and thrown into Hamilton Harbour in 1944.

-The French Army used cement shoes on Algerians who were murdered on so-called "death flights" during the Algerian War.
-The victims were called "crevettes Bigeard" 'Bigeard shrimp' after General Marcel Bigeard, who ordered the procedure.
-Bigeard put his victims' feet in a basin, poured quick-setting cement in and threw the person into the sea from the top of a helicopter, said Paul Teitgen, secretary general of the French police in Algiers in 1957, and notable opponent of torture during the war.